energyscope/EnergyScope_multi_criteria/README.md

 You are welcome to report any bugs related to the code to the following:
  moret.stefano@gmail.com or gauthierLimpens@gmail.com

-# Content and documentation#
-This folder contains the thrid release (v2_1, hourly LP) of the EnergyScope model adapted to the Belgian case.
-More recent releases are available @ the EnergyScope project repository: https://github.com/energyscope/EnergyScope
-This version of the model is an extension of the one in [4].
-The data and formulation are available here:
-	(link to come, temporary link to other repo: https://energyscope-docs.readthedocs.io )

-Do refer to the documentation for:
-- Model formulation
-- Data used and sources
-- License
-- Get started and exercices
-- Previous versions

 # References:  #